BENEDICT’S CATHOLIC PRIMARY SCHOOL

 The Governing Body will require written evidence in the form of a Certificate of Reception before applications for school places can be considered for categories of ‘Baptised Catholics’.
 A Certificate of Reception is to include full name, date of birth, date of reception and parent(s) name(s).
 The certificate must also show that it is copied from the records kept by the place of reception.

-- For ‘In Year’ applications received outside the normal admissions round, if places are available they will be offered to those who apply.
-If there are places available but more applicants than places then the published oversubscription criteria will be applied.
+h.
+For ‘In Year’ applications received outside the normal admissions round, if places are available they will be offered to those who apply.
+Direct application to the school can now be made under this heading.
+If there are places available but more applicants than places, then the published oversubscription criteria for the relevant year group will be applied.
 A waiting list for those who have not been offered a place will be kept until the end of the relevant academic term.

 i.
 If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
 Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
 Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors.

 j.
 The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to the application.

 k.
 It is the duty of governors to comply with regulations on class size limits at Foundation Stage and Key Stage One.
 The Governing Body may exceed the regulations for twins and children from multiple births where one of the children is the 30th child admitted.
 This also applies to in-year applicants who are looked after/previously looked after, children of UK service personnel or children who move into the area for whom there is no other school available within a reasonable distance.

 l.
 Parents of children who are offered a place at the school before they are of compulsory school age can defer their child’s entry until later in the school year or until their child reaches compulsory school age in that school year.